 The Great White North

-In 2009, I moved with my family to Toronto.
+In 2009, I moved with my husband and two kids to Toronto.
 I had never experienced North American yoga culture before, and it was eye opening to say the least.
 But I recognised the great benefits that would come from teaching in a city with endless opportunities to refine my practice of yoga.

 I was welcomed into my new home base at 889 Yoga, and stepped into a busy managerial role whereby I oversaw the programming and operations of three beautiful studio locations, and managed a schedule with over 120 classes per week.
-In 2011 I designed and launched the Living Yoga Program, a 200 hour teachers certification program that I headed until my resignation in 2017.
+In 2011 I designed and launched the Living Yoga Program, a 200 hour teachers certification program that I directed until 2017.